signorsis/Declarative-TODO/README.md

 # TheTodo

-This A Todo App which is coded Declaratively through and through.
+This is The Todo App that is coded Declaratively through and through!

 ## Reactive Programming